Is Tellurian Inc. (TELL) a Keeper?

-Tellurian Inc. (AMEX:TELL) went up by 1.63% from its latest closing price compared to the recent 1-year high of $6.53.
-The company’s stock price has collected 0.32% of gains in the last five trading sessions.
+Tellurian Inc. (AMEX:TELL) went down by -2.70% from its latest closing price compared to the recent 1-year high of $6.53.
+The company’s stock price has collected 15.71% of gains in the last five trading sessions.
 Barron’s reported on 04/01/22 that Tellurian Stock Is Upgraded.
 It’s Getting a Boost From Rising Demand for Liquefied Natural Gas.

 Is It Worth Investing in Tellurian Inc. (AMEX :TELL) Right Now?